nasa/Common-Metadata-Repository/access-control-app/api_docs.md

 * `description` - Required field that describes the group.
 * `legacy-guid` - Internal use only.
 This is used for ECHO Kernel interoperability.

-TODO document group member operations
-* add duplicates is allowed.
-Duplicates are ignored
-* Adding users already in group is ok
-* remove users not in group is ok as well.

 ### <a name="create-group"></a> Create Group

 Groups are created by POSTing a JSON representation of a group to `%CMR-ENDPOINT%/groups` along with a valid ECHO token.
 The response will contain a concept id identifying the group along with the group revision id.